 Email Marketing Strategy For Ecommerce

-The same thing in email marketing for ecommerce.
-You need to have the email marketing strategy (blue print) before you can built it.
+The same thing in email marketing for eCommerce.
+You need to have the email marketing strategy (blueprint) before you can build it.
 There are three ways to do it.

 - You can build it yourself.

 - You can buy the cookie cutter.

 - You can hire a consultant to do it for you.

 As you may guess, all your options depend on how much time you have, and what your budget is.
 If you want to build it yourself, you need to educate yourself first.
 It is time consuming, and maybe too expensive for you in the end.
 Yes, you will save money on consultant/freelancer fees, but you will lose a lot of time on educating yourself.